I regret that I have not written about Marks’ and my visit to the Amish Sunday service, as I realized that I am not the Christian I propose to be.

 We showed up that Sunday morning, 8:30 at the prescribed time.
 We were told that the services were “public” but did not know what to expect as we drove up to the wood framed church surrounded by horses and buggies.
 It reminded me of a scene out of ‘Little House on the Prairie’.
 Our vehicle was the only one in the parking area.
 At that point Mark and I became hesitant and then appeared a very kind bearded fellow asking us if we were there for services.
 We said we were and he showed us to a steep staircase.
 I had Mark retrieve my cane from the Jeep, as there was no way that I was making that incline without it.
 The man then suggested we take the other entrance on the other side of the church.
 This was more conducive of my disability, as there was only one step.

 When we came into the building, the singing stopped and all eyes were upon us, young and old.
-Nervously I took off my outer coat and hung it on a hook.
+Although the song could have been over, nervously I took off my outer coat and hung it on a hook.
 It appeared that the majority of clothing hooks were labeled with names, as they knew who to expect for their services.
 At this point I felt we were where intruding on their special world, one of which they have guarded from the outside world of today.

 Mark and I were seated together in the women’s section, although he on the outside isle next to the men.
 As we were seated they started singing again.
 I did not recognize the song, but picked up a hymnal.
 The words were in German with an English translation.
 I started reading the words and tears came to my eyes.
 It had been 47 years since I stepped foot into a church, I was ashamed of myself.